13 Best CRF230F Mods – Is It Worth Modifying A Girls Bike?

 The Pro Circuit T4 exhaust system (Amazon) is my recommendation for the best bang for your buck in performance, quality and price.
 It looks good and sounds good too.
 The head pipe has multiple diameters (stepped head pipe gets bigger each section), which is perfect for providing broad, mid-range power.

 The PC T4 is going to be louder than a stock pipe, but it’s not obnoxious.
 For around 250, you’re not going to find many other name brand complete exhausts unless they’re used.
 It also comes with a USFS approved spark arrestor on the end cap.

 Yoshimura RS2 System

 Yoshimura is well known for making high quality performance exhausts in the dirt bike industry.
 The build quality and durability is great, and with the quiet insert, it’s one of the quietest pipes while still giving you more power than stock.

-The Yoshimura RS2 Comp Series Enduro exhaust comes with a USFS approved spark arrestor for the CRF230F.
+The Yoshimura RS2 Comp Series Enduro exhaust (Amazon) comes with a USFS approved spark arrestor for the CRF230F.

 My Personal Review